johngeorgewright/stream/docs/whatwg/ReadableStream.md

 ## Pulling from a source

 The above example immediately queues 3 items in to a "source" that is then piped in to a "sink".
 Each item is consumed, with the [`WritableStream.prototype.write()`][write] function.
 Although perfectly acceptable, the above approach can be much improved, especially when dealing with large amounts of data, by registering a [pull][] function.
-The registered pull function will be called when there is room in the queue.
+The registered pull function will be called when there is room in the queue or after a queued item has moved through the stream.

 ```typescript
 let i = 0